digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 **Record time (RT)** is the time assigned by the persistence layer.
 It represents the time that the transaction is “physically” recorded.
 For example, “The backing database ledger has assigned the timestamp of such-and-such time to this transaction.”
 The only purpose of the RT is to ensure that transactions are being recorded in a timely manner.

 Each Daml ledger has a policy on the allowed difference between LT and RT called the *skew*.
-A consistent zero-skew is not feasible given this is a distributed system.
-If it's too far off, the transaction will be rejected.
+A consistent zero-skew is not feasible because this is a distributed system.
+If it is too far off, the transaction will be rejected.
 This is the requirement known as “bounded skew.”
-The RT is not really relevant beyond this determination of skew.
+The RT is not relevant beyond this determination of skew.

 Returning to the theme of *business hours*, consider the following example: Suppose that the ledger had a skew of 10 seconds.
 At 17:59:55 just before the end of business hours, Alice submits a transaction to redeem an Iou.
 One second later, the transaction is assigned an LT of 17:59:56.
 However, there still may be a few seconds before the transaction is persisted to the underlying storage.
 For example, the transaction might be written in the underlying backing store at 18:00:06, *after business hours*.
 Because LT is within business hours and LT - RT <= 10 seconds, the transaction won't be rejected.